 School districts or charter schools may take one of two paths to ensure that contractors are fingerprinted:

 • Option 1 – Schools may fingerprint a contractor and/or contractor’s employees using the Local Education Entity (LEE) Fast Pass option.
-In this situation, schools will have access to the fingerprint results.
+In this situation, all districts and charters will be able to view individuals printed with the LEE pass, and also create subscriptions in the DPS FACT Clearinghouse under the authority of TGC 411.097/Public Law 92-544.
 The contractor, however, will not be able to view the results through the DPS Clearinghouse.

 • Option 2 – Texas-based contractors that provide care or care placement services may fingerprint their W-2 employees who have access to students.
 In this situation a contractor can certify that they are in compliance with TEC §22.0834.
 However, schools will not have access to the same fingerprint results.
 Please be aware that a private contractor that does not meet the NCPA criteria to access criminal history will not be granted access to the DPS Clearinghouse.